TyGooch/little-bo-peep/proposal.md

 In Little Bo Peep, users will be able to:

-- [ ] Start, pause, and reset the game board
+- [ ] Start, and reset the game board
 - [ ] Use left and right arrow keys to capture sheep
-- [ ] Keep track of their high score

 In addition, this project will include: